Marathon History: The Origin And Development Of This Famous Race

 Even further behind, the first Olympic marathon for women wasn’t held for yet another 12 years, in 1984.

-Although the modern era of the women’s marathon is notably short, in the couple of weeks leading up to the first Olympic marathon in Athens in 1896, two women, Melpomene and Stamathis Rovithi, are reported to have run the course from Marathon to Athens.
+Although the modern era of the women’s marathon is notably short, in the weeks leading up to the first Olympic marathon in Athens in 1896, two women, Melpomene and Stamathis Rovithi, are reported to have run the course from Marathon to Athens.

-What was once a race distance rarely contested outside of the Olympic Games, the Boston Marathon, or a few other isolated pockets of the world, is now raced year-round in countries all over the word.
+What was once a race distance rarely contested outside of the Olympic Games, the Boston Marathon, or a few other isolated pockets of the world, is now raced year-round in countries all over the world.

 In fact, according to Running USA, there were over 1,100 marathons in the USA alone in 2016.